Living Room Organizer & Storage Selector | 50+ Types • Design Guide • Complete Solutions

 • Takes corner/floor space

-• Can look cluttered when overloaded
+• It can look cluttered when overloaded

 • Needs regular tidying

-• Natural materials not water-resistant
+• Natural materials are not water-resistant

 • Deteriorates over time